Cooking with Kids

 Wash – it is so important to remember to have kids wash their hands and for you to wash your own hands.
 Model good behavior by washing your hands throughout the time when you are cooking.
 When you see your child touch their hair or scratch their nose, gently remind them of the germs that live on our skin and that we don’t want those to get into our food.
 To keep foods safe and avoid illness, be sure to wash all food preparation surfaces with hot, soapy water before beginning to cook.

-Read & Talk – Have your child read the recipe aloud lots of times.
+Read & Talk – Have your child read the recipe aloud more than one time.
 Talk through the steps and the ingredients so everyone knows their roles.
-Once to read the ingredients as you collect them, once to read through the steps, then again to go through the steps one-by-one as you work through the recipe together.
+Read it once as you collect the ingredients as you collect them, once to read through the steps, then again to go through the steps one-by-one as you work through the recipe together.

 Time – take your time when cooking with your kids.
 Be prepared for steps to take longer.
 Pick a time when you are not pressured by other events.